 To strengthen all policy recommendations within the plan - the technical analysis should incorporate performance measures that support policy and strategy decisions.
+Where feasible these metrics should align with metrics used by regional and local transportation agencies.
 The CTP should consider modeling inputs and outputs in the context of the plan's policy framework.
 The CTP should utilize standard performance measures wherever possible.
 These performance measures allow for the comparison of CTP analysis and strategies with other planning documents.
 CTP modeling and discussion of performance measures utilized within the technical analysis can include qualitative and quantitative metrics as they relate to the primary concepts discussed within the CTP.